All About Tax Preparers

 - Corporate Tax Preparer

-Are There Job Opportunities for Tax Preparers?
+Is There Going to be Demand for Tax Preparers?

 In 2016, there was an estimated number of 95,900 jobs in the United States for Tax Preparer.
 New jobs are being produced at a rate of 10.7% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Tax Preparer by 2026.
 The BLS estimates 11,500 yearly job openings in this field.